Irakli Rukhadze: Career

-Rukhadze's business interests also encompass the media sector.
-He is the owner of the independent media outlet TV Imedi, a television channel in Georgia which is broadly sympathetic to the Georgian Dream government.
-Imedi is Georgia's largest, most popular and most trusted broadcaster.
-Ownership of the channel has embedded Rukhadze more deeply within the country's political landscape in recent years and sometimes led to controversy, with some outfits describing Imedi as a "mouthpiece" for Georgian Dream.
+From 2018 until early 2026, Rukhadze and Hunnewell Partners were the owners of the independent media outlet TV Imedi, a television channel in Georgia which is broadly sympathetic to the Georgian Dream government.

+Imedi is Georgia's largest, most popular and most trusted broadcaster.Ownership of the channel embedded Rukhadze more deeply within the country's political landscape and sometimes led to controversy, with some outfits describing Imedi as a "mouthpiece" for Georgian Dream.

 In interviews, Rukhadze has said that he sees the role of the TV station to keep the UNM movement out of power.
 This stance has drawn scrutiny and criticism from opposition groups, civil society, and international observers, but Rukhadze has argued the previous UNM-led Saakashvili government destroyed freedom of speech in the country, citing Saakashvili's decision to raid and seize Imedi’s offices when last in power.

 He argues Imedi is not a mouthpiece for the Georgian government, emphasising that it is "independent" and that Imedi "criticises the government when they believe it has got an issue wrong".
 In late 2024, Rukhadze voiced criticism of some of the Georgian Dream party's policies and argued “a more unifying figure could have been chosen [for President] who would have worked constructively with the West.”

 Rukhadze has gone on the record countless times as being in favour Georgia’s eventual ascension to the European Union and closer alignment with the West, but has criticized the idea of enshrining Georgia’s European integration aspirations in the Constitution.

+In February 2026, it was reported that Imedi TV would be sold by Rukhadze and his business partners to Prime Media Global and Imedi's management team.
+Rukhadze commented, "We firmly believe that business should be separated from politics, and therefore we have always avoided involvement in political processes....After long and tense consultations with my partners, we decided that in the current situation, the most reasonable solution is to say goodbye to our Imedi".